ankitNegiDev/Cloud-Drive-Project-Backend/01_PROJECT_THINKING/backend.md

   * ### Uploading a file into db in supabase after uploading to supabase storage

     * once we uploaded the file to the supabase storage then we need to insert it into the supabase db.

+---

+* ## (2) Get all files in a parent folder (parentId passed as query param)

+  * the api route for this is -- `http://localhost:3000/api/file?parentId=2344` this will get all files inside this folder with parent id 2344. if not parentId then its root folder.